 Storm watching at Amphitrite Point Lighthouse, Ucluelet

-The moral of this story though, is not to let the bad weather keep you home.
+The moral of this story is not to let the bad weather keep you home.
 There is so much beauty out there to be explored and Victoria and Vancouver Island have so much to offer in the late fall and winter months!

 Resources